qmk/qmk_firmware/keyboards/system76/launch_1/README.md

 ERROR: Bootloader not found.
 Trying again in 5s.
 ```
 Next, unplug your keyboard from your computer, hold the ESC key (while the keyboard is unplugged), and plug the keyboard back in while holding the ESC key.
 Once the keyboard is plugged in, the ESC key can be released.
+* Note: on some distros, dfu-programmer has trouble detecting the keyboard unless you run the `make` command with `sudo`.
 * To flash the firmware using ISP, you will need a USBasp device, and a tag connect cable.
   - Build the firmware and bootloader with:
 ```